 Additional resources can be found on our Licensing Resources page under Providers, Leaders & Teachers.

 Early Childhood Education Scholarships

 Alliance for Kids is here to help students navigate the path toward advancing their education and professional development goals.
+Scholarship applications are closed until May 2020.
 Please visit our Scholarships page for more information.